 Slide a thin piece of paper underneath the nozzle in the front left corner of the bed.
 Adjust the Z axis end stop and home the Z axis until the tip of the nozzle applies a firm pressure on the paper.
-Try to slide the paper from underneath the tip of the nozzle.
-It should not tear, but some resistance should be felt.
+Test by attempting to slide the paper out from under the nozzle.
+A gentle resistance should be felt, in addition to a visible impression on the paper.
+If the paper tears, the nozzle is too close.
+Adjust the Z axis homing height by adjusting the Z axis endstop, turning clockwise in 180 degree increments to increase the Z axis homing and turning counter-clockwise to decrease the Z axis homing height.
+Once adjusted, press the +Z 10 button to raise the Z axis.

 Move the hot end nozzle tip over to the far side of the X axis by using the +X 100 button.
 As the X axis carriage approaches the end of the X axis use the +X 10 button and finally the +X 1 button.
 Once the tip of the nozzle is near the front right corner of the bed slide the same piece of paper under the nozzle and home the Z axis.
-To raise or lower the front right corner of the bed adjust the third screw from the left.
+Adjust the corner's bed leveling screws so that the tension felt when moving the paper under the nozzle matches the tension felt previously.
+To raise or lower the front right corner of the bed, adjust the screw with the spring only.
 Do not adjust the middle screw.
+Turn the screw clockwise to lower the bed, thereby decreasing the tension felt when moving the paper.
+Turn the screw counter-clockwise to increase the tension felt when moving the piece of paper from under the nozzle.
 Adjust the front right corner of the bed until the amount of tension felt when moving the piece of paper under the nozzle feels the same as the tension felt when doing the same thing on the front left corner.
+Once adjusted, press the +Z 10 button to raise the Z axis.

 Repeat the same process using the +Y button to move the heated bed to place the nozzle on the rear right corner of the bed.
 Adjust the height of the bed using the same procedure as outlined above.
+Once adjusted, press the +Z 10 button to raise the Z axis.
 Finally, move the X axis carriage over to the rear left corner of the bed and perform the same leveling procedure to adjust the last corner.

 The bed should now be almost perfectly level.
 We will check this in a later section.
-Use the controls in Printrun to raise the Z axis up 20mm, and move the X axis carriage over to the center of the X axis.
+Use the controls in Pronterface to raise the Z axis up 20mm, and move the X axis carriage over to the center of the X axis.